Policies and Procedures

 - Coil-binding (1-5 day turnaround time)**

-NOTE: Fall semester, beginning Aug.
-1, and Spring Semester, beginning Jan.
+NOTE: The beginning of Fall semester, beginning Aug.
+1, and the beginning of Spring Semester, beginning Jan.
 1, are heavy times.
 All larger jobs, including manuals, syllabi, course work, etc. are completed on a first come, first served basis.

 Scheduling Large Jobs